iOTMecit/TRADE/Test_Clone_Results/README.md

 Clone detection results that used in the Section 5 (After)

+## Manual

+Tool outputs that used for manual forecasting and results.

 ## SyntaxFree_Uniqeu

 Output of the syntax-error cleaned versions of the projects.
 These outputs were also filtered to get uniqeu values in Simian and CPD.